emmgarrison/PROJECTS/legendary-aws-devops-codepipeline.md

 A CI/CD pipeline is an automated process for integrating, testing, building, and deploying code changes.

-It ensures continuous development of software code, code testing, detection/troubleshooting of bugs and continuous deployment of error-free code, new software features and bug fixes automatically to production, very quickly - reducing the risk of human errors, ensuring faster and more reliable software delivery.
+It ensures continuous development of software code, code testing, detection/troubleshooting of bugs and continuous deployment of error-free code, new software features and bug fixes automatically to production, very quickly - reducing the risk of human errors, ensuring faster (shortened development cycles) and more reliable software delivery.

 ### My CI/CD pipeline has three stages